sushil-kamble/uber-receipts-dashboard/README.md

-# Uber Receipts
+# Cab Receipts

-A Next.js application that helps you track and analyze your Uber receipts by connecting to your Gmail account and automatically extracting receipt data.
+A Next.js application that helps you track and analyze your cab receipts by connecting to your Gmail account and automatically extracting receipt data.

 ## Features

 - ⚡ Next.js 15 with App Router
 - 🔒 Authentication with Clerk
-- 📧 Gmail API integration to fetch Uber receipts
+- 📧 Gmail API integration to fetch cab receipts
 - 📊 Receipt data extraction and parsing
 - 📅 Date range filtering
 - 📊 Receipt statistics and analytics